ajhenley/gitbook/creatinga_jpa_project_from_scratch.md

 1) First Create a New Java Project….
 ![](images/slowlyiturned/image10.png)

-2) Click the Next button (not the Finish button) and get to the Java Settings screen.<br>
+2) Click the Next button (not the Finish button) and get to the Java Settings screen.

 ![](images/slowlyiturned/image12.png)